sarahjones123/nGenue_docs/docs/system_configuration/menu_configuration/configure.md

     ![alt_text](../images/menu_category_2.png)

 5. **Save** the changes.
 6. To assign screens to your menu category, click on the **Adjust category screen assignment** button.
 This will open a new popup screen where you will need to assign screens (using *left/right/top/bottom arrow* keys) to the newly created category.
+Click **Accept changes** to save the configuration.
 ![alt_text](../images/menu_category_3.png)

-    The assigned screens will reflect in the **Category Details** section.
+    The assigned screens will reflect in the **Category details** section.
     ![alt_text](../images/menu_category_4.png)

 ## Configure menu layout